Billing Costs to Customers

 Enter the time, item or expense, and mark it as billable.

-When you enter time transactions, purchase orders, bills, checks or credit card payments for time, an item or expense, you can check the Billable box and assign a customer to be billed for the item or expense.
-Then, when you bill the customer, the expense appears on a Billable subtab of the invoice or cash sale.
+When you enter time transactions, purchase orders, bills, checks or credit card payments for time, an item or expense, check the Billable box.
+Then, assign a customer to be billed for the item or expense.
+When you bill the customer, the expense appears on a Billable subtab of the invoice or cash sale.

 Important:The Billable box has the following behavior: